inverno-io/inverno-core/doc/reference-guide.md

 The goal of this example was to show the benefits of using Inverno modules as standalone components in an application.
 As you can see:

-- implementation details are completely hidden: you don't know and you don't have to know how the beans container, the water reservoir and the coffee maker are working together.
+- implementation details are completely hidden: you don't know, and you don't have to know how the beans container, the water reservoir and the coffee maker are working together.
 - dependencies are clearly exposed: you must provide some power supply to instantiate the module.
 - only significant functionalities are exposed.
 - if you look closely, you'll see that no particular technical framework is visible: from a code perspective, the application doesn't see and don't need to know it is using an Inverno module, everything is also statically typed and self-describing.